 - Carlos Santana is in his 60s and still plays guitar just as amazing as ever, creates some of the best rock albums in mainstream music, is dedicated to his beliefs and his fans, and still remains just as awesome as he did 40 years ago.

 , obviously, seeing as how he's the all-powerful creator of existence.

 - In Professional Wrestling, any wrestler in his late 40s and beyond who can still kick ass and take a beating definitely counts.

 - The most recent examples: Ricky "The Dragon" Steamboat, Shawn Michaels, and The Undertaker at WrestleMania 25.
 WOW.
 Three men over 40 (and in Steamboat's case, almost 60 and had been retired since suffering a career-ending back injury in a match against "Stunning" Steve Austin"- from a bump on the apron, not from something Austin did- back in August 1994) showed up practically everyone under 40.
-And throw in Jimmy Snuka, still wrestling at the age of 69, and Mae Young, who is an octogenarian, current WWE Diva, and has been in every decade of professional wrestling since the 1930s.
+And throw in Jimmy Snuka, still wrestling at the age of 69, and Mae Young, who was a WWE Diva practically until her death in 2014 at age 90, and was in every decade of professional wrestling from the 1930s to the 2010s.

 - And oh yeah, we forgot one more: TERRY F'N FUNK!

 - This is pretty much what Rowdy Roddy Piper's current gimmick is all about.
 He is the awesome old-school guy who shows up every now and then when the young bucks get too big for their britches or forget what wrestling is supposed to be about, and sets them straight.